Close Menu

 Even in a perpetually sun-filled place like Boulder, people here still love to celebrate the summer solstice — the longest day and shortest night of the year.
 Spiritually and energetically, it is considered a time to connect with nature and appreciate the sun’s power and presence.
 If you happen to be in town around this time, here's how we recommend soaking up those extra rays.

 When?
-This year in Boulder, the solstice is taking place at 8:42pm on June 20, 2025.
+This year in Boulder, the solstice is taking place on Sunday, June 21, 2026.

 Take an Evening Hike